TheUtopy/MelodySync/server/README.md

 - "email": [
 		"Enter a valid email address."
 	]
+- "password": [
+		"This password is too short.
+It must contain at least 8 characters.", "This password is too common.",
+		"This password is entirely numeric.",
+		"The password is too similar to the username.",
+		"The password is too similar to the email."
+	]

+Error 409 :
 - "username": [
 		"A user with that username already exists."
 	],